SCIInstitute/ShapeWorks/docs/use-cases/mesh-based/hip.md

 ## What is the Use Case?

 The `hip_multiple_domain` use case demonstrates using ShapeWorks tools to perform shape modelings for anatomies with multiple structures (domains).
 The use case uses the hip joint to demonstrate the capability of ShapeWorks to capture inter-domains correlations and interactions directly on triangular surface meshes.
-The use cases showcases how to calculate the different alignment options available for multiple organ anatomies.
+The use case showcases how to calculate the different alignment options available for multiple organ anatomies.
 The dataset available for this use case:

 * hip - a collection of femur and pelvis bones.